GantZA/LatentOrderBookModel.jl/README.md

 * SEED :: Integer - The seed used for any random number generation.
 This ensures that paths are reproducible.
 A value of -1 will generate and use a random seed.
 * T :: Integer - Number of time periods that are simulated
 * τ :: Integer - Number of time periods that the DTWR solver uses.
-* initial_mid_price :: Float - The initial price that the simulation begins at
+* p₀ :: Float - The initial price that the simulation begins at
 * n_spatial_points :: Integer - The number of discretized price points used to solve the SPDE
 * boltz_const :: Float - The Boltzmann constant used in calculating the Boltzmann Potential
 * sample_std :: Float - The sample standard deviation of the price path.
 Used to find an upper and lower bound for the discretized price grid.